nannerpusser/grammarpuss/README.md

 ### Some word game tools.
 Best, most complete python Wordament Solver on GitHub, if I do say so myself.
+Even if the code is janky and always takes the scenic route.

 This is actually a total rework of a previous version, which implemented a very dogshit OCR for grabbing the digrams automatically.
 I call this version the Fuck OCR Edition.